vickynegi/Loreal/README.md

 		"country": "America",
 		"state": "hyderabad",
       }
-  * To delete the user data, url is: localhost:3000/users/6, json format is :
+ * To delete the user data, url is: localhost:3000/users/user_id, json format is :
       {  "id": 6 }

+ * To associate tags with user, url is: localhost:3000/users/user_id/add_tag json format is :
+     {  "id":7,
+        "tag_params":
+        {
+		  "name": "tag1",
+		  "description": "no no no no"
+        }
+     }